This post may contain affiliate links. Please read my disclosure for more information.

 It may feel as though I’ve spent a lot of time bashing Starbucks, only their prices.
 And in reality when you compare them with locally owned coffee shops they’re usually cheaper.

 On those occasions that I need a fix and Starbucks is my only option I’ll definitely go.
 But I try to just use gift cards and rewards.
+I love buying discounted gift cards but getting them for free is much sweeter.

 The easiest way to earn them is by doing surveys.
 You can redeem 500 Swagbucks for a $5 gift card to Starbucks by watching videos and doing surveys.
 When you reach 1250 points on Harris Poll you can redeem them for a $10 Starbucks gift card.
 Survey Cool said it took him about 10ish surveys over two months to get there.